Andrex189234/Compact-Shell/README.md

 git clone https://github.com/Andrex189234/Compact-Shell.git
 ```

-2. Create a folder named "Starting" in your Documents
+2. Create a folder named "Starting" in your Documents and paste all file
 3. (Optional) Add to PATH to run the shell from any terminal:
 4. Run shell.bat